 It wasn't until I started using a blog post template that everything changed.

-While informal writing is best for a blog post, spelling mistakes and other grammar mistakes are not ever going to be a good look.
+While informal writing is best for a blog post, spelling mistakes and other grammar mistakes are never going to be a good look.

 Even though you may find this hard to believe, I use Grammarly to help me fix my many grammatical mistakes.
 You can just imagine what my content would look like without it.
 Eek!

-If you write about something nobody is looking for, you will not get any traffic.
+If you write about something nobody is looking for you won't get any traffic.

 This is a common mistake I see new bloggers make all the time.
-Always ask yourself, why am I writing this?
-Who am I serving?
-Does my ideal reader need this?
+Always ask yourself why you are writing this blog post.

 You can research what are the burning problems in your niche by doing a Google search and seeing what words show up on auto-complete.